warehouse-web/warehouse/src/pages/events/2019-10-12-workshop-by-join-collective-clothes.md

     caption: ''
   - type: text
     body: >-
-      During this launch of the *JOIN Collective Clothes Manual,* Anouk Beckers, Beau Bertens, Danielle Bruggeman and Eduardo Leon had a conversation about making clothes collectively, modularity and ownership/ego in fashion.
+      During this launch of the *JOIN Collective Clothes Manual* at San Serriffe bookstore*,* Anouk Beckers, Beau Bertens, Danielle Bruggeman and Eduardo Leon had a conversation about making clothes collectively, modularity and ownership/ego in fashion.

       The fashion industry focuses mostly on designer status, brand identity,